 Discrete Particle Method A model for viscoelastic solids is presented in [12].
 This work extends the discrete particle method for elastic solids presented in [20].
-It is based on a two- or three-dimensional square lattice of particles.
-Each particle is connected to all of its cardinal and diagonal neighbors.
+This model is based on a two- or three-dimensional square lattice of particles.
+Each particle is connected to all of its Moore neighbors.
 The model for the force acting between two particles can be elastic or viscoelastic.
 Various models are explored in [12, 14, 13, 11].

-Lattice Boltzmann Method (LBM) The LBM is an established approach for modeling the dynamics of fluids [7].
-Also based on a square lattice, this model discretizes the particles moving at a particular lattice space into the cardinal and diagonal directions.
+Lattice Boltzmann Method (LBM) The LBM is an established approach for modeling the dynamics of fluids.
+[7] Also based on a square lattice, this model discretizes the particles moving at a particular lattice space into the cardinal and diagonal directions.
 Research suggests that the LBM can be used for modeling both solids [9] and viscoelastic fluids [8].
-Perhaps for this particular use case, a LBM could be configured to model the ECM.